2i2c-org/team-compass/services/technical-support/process.md

    >
    > Thanks.

-   The *source of truth* for Community Representatives is the FreshDesk "Company" entry that is used to represent each of our Communities.
+   The *source of truth* for Community Representatives is is HubSpot.
+That data is synced to the FreshDesk "Company" entry that is used to represent each of our Communities.
 Community Representatives are shown adjacent to each FreshDesk ticket:

     ```{image} /images/support/freshdesk_ticket.png
     :width: 500